imnischaygowda/Neural-Machine-Translator/NMT - medium.md

       = i m e a t i n g .
       < i m e a t i n g . <EOS>

 What to try it on your own.
-Link to my GitHub repository.
-Much of the code is taken from
+[Link](https://github.com/nischaygowda105/Neural-Machine-Translator) to my GitHub repository.
+Much of the code is taken from [Pytorch](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html)

 Feel free to hit that claps, See you guys soon with another one.